do-ald533/do-ald533/README.md

 ---

 ## A little bit more about me :page_facing_up::
-<p>My name is Douglas, i currently only code as a hobby but i also want to work with software development.
+<p>My name is Douglas, i'm 17 years old, i currently only code as a hobby but i also want to work with software development as a full stack developer.

+Although i am studying to become a full stack developer, i'm more comfortable creating the back-end of the project using *Python*, *Golang* or *JavaScript*.

 When i don't have an idea for a project i usually try to solve coding problems.
 To solve these problems i use the languages: *Python, JavaScript or Golang*.</p>